Spence unifies titles with Yordenis Ugas pm April 16. | Photo by Jayne Kamin-Oncea/Getty Images

 Spence says he intends on cleaning out the 147lb division before moving on to other goals.

 Ahead of his scheduled April 16 welterweight title unification with Yordenis Ugas, airing live on Showtime PPV, unified titleholder Errol Spence sits down for a lengthy conversation with Brian Custer of the Last Stand Podcast.
 During this installment Spence shares thoughts on his recovery from his car crash, this upcoming fight, and what could he’ll be looking to do next with a win in this outing.
 Check out some excerpts from the interview below with the full video segment in the link above.

-On potentially fighting Terence Crawford
+Spence on potentially fighting Terence Crawford

 “It’s something that I’m definitely looking forward to and it’s something that I’m willing to work towards.
 After I get past Ugás, it could be an easy fight to make – it just depends on stipulations between me and him.
 I’ll bend but I’m not going to break.
 I’ll take off my coat but I’m not going to give it to you.
 So, I think it could happen and I’m looking forward to that fight.
 I think it’s a legacy fight for him and myself.”